Izardo/pands-project-2021/README.md

 -- Iris Versicolour
 -- Iris Virginica

-References:
+References:</br>
-[1] Fisher, Ronald A. *"The use of multiple measurements in taxonomic problems."* Annals of eugenics 7.2 (1936): 179-188.
+[1] Fisher, Ronald A. *"The use of multiple measurements in taxonomic problems."* Annals of eugenics 7.2 (1936): 179-188.</br>
 [2] Britannica, The Editors of Encyclopaedia.
 "Sir Ronald Aylmer Fisher".
 Encyclopedia Britannica, 13 Feb.
 2021, https://www.britannica.com/biography/Ronald-Aylmer-Fisher.
-Accessed 13 April 2021.
+Accessed 13 April 2021.</br>
+[3] Hald, Anders (1998). *A History of Mathematical Statistics.* New York: Wiley. </br>
+[4] Efron, Bradley (1998), "R. A. Fisher in the 21st century", Statistical Science, 13 (2): 95–122, doi:10.1214/ss/1028905930.
 ### 1.1 Acquiring the data

 [Add some basic info about kaggle here]